 Not everyone drinking ayahuasca has a “tradition” or way of approaching the experience that will maximize the benefits.
 This can be limiting to their outcomes.
 Wise education, contemplation and self-inquiry are incredibly rewarding to the ayahuasca path.
 Put simply, the more you put in, the more you benefit.

 The period after the ceremony is called the “integration” phase.
 This is the time for coming to terms with the insights or changes in perception gained from the inner experiences.
 It’s the period for weaving the new perspectives or positive outlook into daily life.
 Similar to the pre-ceremony preparation phase, the more you put in to integration, the more you benefit and heal or grow spiritually.

 Integration practices include 1) simply talking about your experience and process with trusted people 2) creating art or writing in a journal 3) meditating 4) walking in nature 5) psychotherapy, and 6) bodywork, such as massage.
 Ayahuasca can help guide you, show you incredible things about yourself and the world, but only you can take the fruits of the experiences into your daily life.

 This is why we created Kahpi.
 It’s an education hub that offers ayahuasca video courses and articles to help you on your path of healing, learning, self-discovery and personal growth.
 You can learn from renowned teachers in courses about ayahuasca healing, shamanism, safety, preparation, integration, neuroscience, psychology, and more.

 If you want to take your ayahuasca learning to the next level, then check out our complimentary short course The Ayahuasca Path of Healing and Self-Discovery.
-It’s taught by two luminaries with decades of experience drinking the brew.
+It’s taught by an ayahuasca luminary with decades of experience drinking and serving the brew.